auth0/terraform-provider-auth0/docs/data-sources/client.md

 ## Attribute Reference

-The client data source possesses the same attributes as the `auth0_client` resource, with the exception of `client_secret_rotation_trigger`.
+The client data source possesses the same attributes as the `auth0_client` resource, except for `client_secret_rotation_trigger`.
 Refer to the [auth0_client resource documentation](../resources/client.md) for a list of returned attributes.